Scottish fold kittens feeding. How to feed a Scottish kitten correctly

-The appearance of a small kitten in the house is not only a joy for all household members, but also a great responsibility for a small defenseless creature.
-When looking at a fluffy baby, several questions arise at once: what can I feed a kitten at 1.5 months?
-What should be given to a mustachioed baby?
+The appearance of a small kitten in the house is not only joy for all household members, but also a great responsibility for the small defenseless creature.
+When looking at a fluffy baby, several questions arise at once: what can you feed a kitten at 1.5 months?
+What should you give a mustachioed baby?

 Usually kittens at the age of 1.5-2 months already eat on their own.
-After 2 months, they are weaned from the cat and given to other owners.
-Therefore, before taking a pet into the house, ask the former owners what they fed him.
-A new home, a strange environment - all this is stress for the baby.
+After 2 months they are separated from the cat and given to other owners.
+Therefore, before taking a pet into your home, ask the former owners what they fed it.
+A new home, a foreign environment - all this is stressful for the baby.
 It will be good if he receives the usual menu for the first 7 days.

-Proper nutrition is essential for a healthy body.
+To form a healthy body, proper nutrition is necessary.
 It is important to know that new foods should be introduced gradually, depending on age.

 Kittens up to one month old should be given liquid food.
-Experts advise using baby food for babies.
+Experts advise using baby food for infants.

-In no case do not give the crumbs whole, undiluted cow's milk!
-Fatty milk is difficult to digest, constipation may occur, and for some kittens it is contraindicated.
-Replace mother's milk with 10% cream.
+Never give your baby whole, undiluted cow's milk!
+Fat milk is difficult to digest, constipation may occur, and for some kittens it is contraindicated.
+10% cream will replace mother's milk.

-At the age of one month, you can slowly begin to give kefir and cottage cheese, but in small quantities, thus moving from liquid to more solid food.
+At one month of age, you can slowly begin to give kefir and cottage cheese, but in small quantities, thus moving from liquid to more solid foods.

-What foods can be given in a month and a half
+What foods can be given at one and a half months?

-Food for a kitten for 1.5 months is already much more varied than for a month.
-The meat is gradually introduced.
-It is advisable to start feeding a young predator with lean meats: chicken, beef.
+Food for a 1.5-month-old kitten is already much more varied than for a month.
+Meat is gradually introduced.
+It is advisable to start feeding a young predator with lean varieties of meat: chicken, beef.

-All solid food must be grinded, because it is still difficult for a kitten to bite off a piece and chew it.
-Professionals advise giving kittens meat purees designed for babies, they are made from natural products.
+All solid food must be processed in a meat grinder, because it is still difficult for the kitten to bite off a piece and chew it.
+Professionals advise giving kittens meat purees designed for infants; they are made from natural products.

-The yolk of a chicken or quail egg is rich in vitamin E, very useful for animals.
-But don't give them protein unless the kittens have diarrhea.
+The yolk of a chicken or quail egg is rich in vitamin E and is very beneficial for animals.
+But you shouldn't give them protein unless the kittens have diarrhea.

-Feeding for a kitten for 1.5 months should be moderate, without overeating, so that later the baby does not suffer from obesity.
-It should not be supplemented either: lack of vitamins, depletion of the body can adversely affect the further development of the animal.
+Feeding for a 1.5 month old kitten should be moderate, without overeating, so that the baby does not subsequently become obese.
+You shouldn’t overfeed it either: a lack of vitamins and exhaustion of the body can negatively affect the further development of the animal.

 Features of feeding a British kitten

-All thoroughbred animals have weak immunity and they absolutely do not like much of what yard cats can eat without any consequences.
-Therefore, you need to pay special attention to how to feed a British kitten at 1.5 months.
+All purebred animals have weak immunity and are categorically unsuitable for many of the things that barn cats can eat without any consequences.
+Therefore, you need to pay special attention to what to feed a British kitten at 1.5 months.

-British kittens should be fed from the age of three weeks, without weaning from their mother.
-The longer she breastfeeds, the better and stronger the immunity of the baby.
+British kittens should start feeding from three weeks of age, without being separated from their mother.
+The longer she breastfeeds, the better and stronger the baby’s immunity.

-If at the beginning of feeding a mustachioed pet does not seek to eat other food, then he has enough mother's milk.
-You can try to give a new food after a few days.
+If at the beginning of complementary feeding a mustachioed pet does not strive to eat other food, it means that he has enough mother’s milk.
+You can try giving new food after a few days.

-So when you first introduce a new product?
+So when introducing a new product for the first time?
 Let's try to answer this question.

 It is advisable to start with milk for kittens.
-Introduce cottage cheese without fruit additives, 10% cream, kefir, baby milk porridge into the diet.
+Introduce cottage cheese without fruit additives, 10% cream, kefir, and baby milk porridge into your diet.

 You can give the yolk, boiled or raw, mixed with sour cream or kefir

-Do not forget that a pet is also a predator, and he needs to eat meat.
-In a month and a half, you need to gradually begin to give him beef meat, twisted in a meat grinder or scraped (required - frozen in the freezer or scalded with boiling water).
+Don't forget that a pet is also a carnivore and needs to eat meat.
+At one and a half months, you need to gradually start giving him beef meat, twisted in a meat grinder or scraped (necessarily - frozen in the freezer or scalded with boiling water).

-Complementary foods are given 3 to 6 times a day.
+Complementary foods are given from 3 to 6 times a day.
 It depends on how often the cat feeds her kittens.
-So the crumbs gradually refuse natural breastfeeding.
+This is how babies gradually give up natural breastfeeding.

 Scottish breed

 The best option is if the kitten feeds on mother's milk for up to 2 months until it gets stronger.
 Otherwise, he will have weak immunity, poor resistance to disease and difficulties in further development.
-At 1.5-2 months, they gradually begin to introduce complementary foods.
+At 1.5-2 months, complementary foods are gradually introduced.
 At this age, the baby eats 6 times a day.

-How to feed a Scottish kitten at 1.5 months?
+What to feed a 1.5 month old Scottish kitten?
 Let's try to figure it out.
-Complementary foods are best to start with milk porridge for babies.
-A young predator needs to eat meat every day, so it must be introduced into the diet.
-Experts advise starting with mashed meat for babies.
+It is better to start complementary feeding with milk porridges for babies.
+A young predator needs to eat meat every day, so it must be included in the diet.
+Experts advise starting with meat puree for infants.
 For Scottish Fold breeds, meat is the main product, so it should be given daily.
 Do not forget that it cannot be given raw - only scalded, boiled, twisted in a meat grinder and without bones.
 Raw egg yolk is given once a week

-Nutritious cereals for Scottish kittens - buckwheat and rice.
-You can add chicken and beef meat.
-Cute fluffy animals will love this menu.
+Nutritious porridges for Scottish kittens - buckwheat and rice.
+You can add chicken and beef.
+Cute furry animals will really like this menu.

 It is useful to give beef or chicken liver once a week.